Home » Military Base » Luke Air Force Base Guide

 Luke Air Force Base began in 1941 as Litchfield Park Air Base.
 When flight training classes began there, it had been redesignated as Luke Field.
 It became a large fighter training base during World War Two, training pilots in aircraft operations for the P-40 Warhawk, P-51 Mustang, and P-47 Thunderbolt.

-Like many such bases, at the end of World War Two, Luke Field was deactivated only to be placed back in service during the Korean War.
+Like many such bases, Luke Field was deactivated at the end of World War Two, only to be returned to service during the Korean War.

 The base would change hands a few times, being transferred from Air Education and Training Command (AETC) to Air Tactical Command, only to revert to AETC in the 1990s.
 In the immediate aftermath of 9/11, Luke AFB would fly combat air patrols around New York and Washington D.C.